The Montessori Advantage

 The children are surrounded by a safe, caring, supportive and inclusive environment.
 Embracing diversity is pivotal to creating a warm and welcoming learning environment.
 Our curriculum reflects respect for human values and cultural diversity and the most important attribute of our teachers is the love and respect they hold for each child’s total being.

 This avenue promotes the development of motor skills through various activities, aiming at developing good muscular coordination, concentration, and independence, as well as respect of the environment and others.
 It promotes refinement of both gross and fine motor skills.
 Practical life is the base of all Montessori avenues.

-This avenue was created by Dr. Maria Montessori to help the child develop his/her senses and keen sense of observation.
-This avenue develops children’s physical senses; taste, hearing, sight, touch and smell, through various activities and materials, and prepares them for challenges to come in future avenues.
+This avenue helps the child develop their senses and keen sense of observation.
+The children cultivate their physical senses; taste, hearing, sight, touch, and smell, through various activities and materials, and prepares them for challenges to come in future avenues.

 “The most important period of life in a child’s life is the first one; the period from birth to the age of six.
 For that is the time when man’s intelligence itself, his greatest implement is being formed.”

 Dr. Maria Montessori